codeagon/badGui/README.md

 Arg | Description
 ---|---
 gpk | Executes an internal command, multiple commands can be sent by separating them with `|`.
-When no text is given, commands execute right away and no window is shown. text | Works like the previous version but the GPK now contains a replacer for {@}{/@} that will now create a clickable link that executes a GUI command.
-You'll need to include a `'>` after the command for text since I'm lazy and don't want to touch AS2 again. command | Creates a clickable link that will execute a proxy command img | Places an image.
+When no text is given, commands execute right away and no window is shown. text | Works like the previous version.
+You can write your own HTML in here too if you want. command | Creates a clickable link that will execute a proxy command img | Places an image.
 Will be clickable if gpk or command are present